Dyvinia/BetterSabersDocs/docs/ExamplePreset.md

 1. Removing properties means that BetterSabers will automatically use the default value shown here.
 It is recommended to look at the included presets to understand how a final preset looks.
 <br>All comments (human readable text that start with 2 slashes) should be removed when saving the file as a preset
-The final preset file must be a .json file for it to be recognized by BetterSabers
+<br>The final preset file must be a .json file for it to be recognized by BetterSabers

 2. Where you name your preset aswell as crediting yourself as the author.
 Version is a string, by default it will use the version of the plugin